schufo/lyrics-aligner/README.md

 `--onsets` If phoneme onsets should be computed, set to `p`.
 If word onsets should be computed, set to `w`.
 If phoneme and word onsets should be computed, set to `pw` (only possible if lyrics are provided as words).

-`--dataset-name` Should be the same as used above.
+`--dataset-name` Should be the same as used for data preparation above.

 `--vad-threshold` The model also computes an estimate of the isolated singing voice which can be used as Voice Activity Detector (VAD).
 This may be useful in challenging scenarios where long pauses are made by the singer while instruments are playing (e.g. intro, soli, outro).
 The magnitude of the vocals estimate is computed.
 Here a threshold (float) can be set to discriminate between active and inactive voice given the magnitude.
 The default is 0 which means that no VAD is used.
 The optimal value for a given audio signal may be difficult to determine as it depends on the loudness of the voice.
 In our experiments we used values between 0 and 30.
 You could print or plot the voice magnitude (computed in line 235) to get an intuition for an appropriate value.
 We recommend to use the option only if large errors are made on audio files with long instrumental sections.